m1ckw/Exploring_COVID_19_Data/README.md

 # SIT112 Data Science Concepts
 ### Deakin University Unit
 There are two main tasks for this assignment:
-- Construction of the data dictionary and
+- Construction of the data dictionary (100%) and
-- Data analytics tasks to perform data analysis and descriptive analytics on COVID-19.
+- Data analytics tasks to perform data analysis and descriptive analytics on COVID-19 (96%).

-### Part 1 : 100%
-### Part 2 : 96%

 <hr class="solid">
 #### Class Metrics